Graduate Application Process

 Please talk to your advisor if you do not meet any of the admissions criteria.
 Please see the Graduate School for more information on these criteria or if you are an international student taking the TOEFL.

 What do international students need to know when applying?

-Please see the Department of International Services and Programs
+Please see the International Student and Scholar Services

 What is the process for contacting/selecting an advisor?

 Prospective students interested in studying with a particular faculty member should contact that faculty member directly.
 We encourage all students to read research from the particular advisor that they are interested in working with.
 Certain areas of research are associated more specifically with each advisor.